manuelschlegel/code-vs-covid-19/README.md

 ### server

+1. Setup your local AWS credentials
-1. Navigate to: `server/code-vs-covid-19-be`
+2. Navigate to: `server/code-vs-covid-19-be`
-2. Run: `npm run deploy`
+3. Run: `npm run deploy`